pettarin/penelope/README.md

 * define your own collation function when outputting to Bookeen Cybook Odyssey format
 * generate an EPUB file containing the index of a given dictionary (e.g., to cope with the lack of a search function on your eReader)

+### Important updates

-Please note that Penelope needs substantial code refactoring.
+* 2014-07-30 Please note that Penelope needs substantial code refactoring.
 Many people have asked for PRC/MOBI support.
-Unfortunately, I no longer have time to develop Penelope.
+Unfortunately, I no longer have time to develop or maintain Penelope. **Please fork and improve.**
-Please fork and improve.

-### Important updates

 * 2014-06-30 I moved Penelope to GitHub, and released it under the MIT License, with the version code v2.0.0.

 ## Usage